When to Use a Period

 Requests framed as questions

-Sometimes, a request or an order is framed as a.
+Sometimes, a request or an order is framed as a question.
 Despite its structure, you can end such a sentence with a period instead of a question mark if it isn’t meant to be read aloud as a question.

 - Will you please sit down.